 Unfortunately for travellers, flight delays and cancellations are very common.
 In fact, tens of thousands occur each year.
 Even though you’re not alone in your issues doesn’t make it any better.
 The only way to improve the statistics is to file a claim under EC 261 to hold airlines accountable.

 You have options when you face an India flight delay and cancellation when travelling in the EU or on an EU-based airline.
 If you have an issue, you can claim compensation to hold airlines accountable for their avoidable issues.
 You simply have to file a claim to get up to €600.
-This article was updated on June 2023.
+This article was updated in 2023.